Faculty and Staff

 Alexandra Thibeaux

-Program Specialist, Scholars Den
+Senior Program Specialist, Scholars Den

 214-768-2508

 Alexandra (Alex) Thibeaux returned to the Hilltop in August 2017.
 She was an undergraduate student at 51²è¹Ý from 2009-2013 and was an active member of the University Honors Program as well as a student athlete on the rowing team.
 Her closest friends in college were fellow students in the Honors program and residents of the 51²è¹Ý Service House.
 After graduating from 51²è¹Ý, Alex taught elementary school in Dallas for 4 years and earned her M.Ed in Special Education from the University of North Texas in 2017.
 She is currently a candidate for a Master's of Science in Data Science at 51²è¹Ý.
-As Program Specialist, she manages many of the every-day processes of the Hilltop Scholars Program, Mustang Scholars Program, President's Scholars Program, University Honors Program, as well as the Hyer Society.
+As Senior Program Specialist, she manages many of the every-day processes of the Hilltop Scholars Program, Mustang Scholars Program, President's Scholars Program, University Honors Program, as well as the Hyer Society.

 When not working or studying, Alex enjoys playing rugby for the Dallas Harlequins Women's Rugby Team, spending time with her family and friends, listening to music, and telling her German Shepherd, Gatsby, what a good boy he is.